Metallic bonding: Strength of the bond

+The atoms in metals are held together by electrostatic attractions between the positively charged cations and the delocalized negatively charged electron cloud around them.
+The attraction between the cations and electron cloud is strong, and the attraction gets stronger the more valence electrons the metal atoms provide for the electron cloud.
+For example, magnesium has a higher melting and boiling point than sodium because magnesium has two valence electrons compared to sodium's one valence electron.
+A magnesium atom provides two electrons for the electron cloud (twice the amount a sodium atom can) and becomes a +2 ion.
+The denser electron cloud and more positively charged ions result in a much stronger attractive force between them, which increases the melting point of magnesium.

-The atoms in metals have a strong attractive force between them.
-Much energy is required to overcome it.
-Therefore, metals often have high boiling points, with tungsten (5828 K) being extremely high.
-A remarkable exception is the elements of the zinc group: Zn, Cd, and Hg.
-Their electron configurations end in ...ns^{2}, which resembles a noble gas configuration, like that of helium, more and more when going down the periodic table, because the energy differential to the empty np orbitals becomes larger.
+Besides other types of chemical bonding, boiling is the only way a pure metal can have no metallic bonding; molten metals are still affected by metallic bonding.
+This takes a lot of energy, due to the strength of the attractive forces holding the delocalized electron cloud and the cations together.
+Therefore, metals often have high boiling points, with the transition metal tungsten having the highest melting and boiling points among all elements.
+An exception is the elements of the zinc group: Zn, Cd, and Hg.
+Their electron configurations end in ...ns^{2}, which resembles a noble gas configuration, like that of helium.
+The melting and boiling points decrease more and more when going down the zinc group, because the energy differential to the empty np orbitals becomes larger.
 These metals are therefore relatively volatile, and are avoided in ultra-high vacuum systems.

-Otherwise, metallic bonding can be very strong, even in molten metals, such as gallium.
-Even though gallium will melt from the heat of one's hand just above room temperature, its boiling point is not far from that of copper.
-Molten gallium is, therefore, a very nonvolatile liquid, thanks to its strong metallic bonding.

 The strong bonding of metals in liquid form demonstrates that the energy of a metallic bond is not highly dependent on the direction of the bond; this lack of bond directionality is a direct consequence of electron delocalization, and is best understood in contrast to the directional bonding of covalent bonds.
 The energy of a metallic bond is thus mostly a function of the number of electrons which surround the metallic atom, as exemplified by the embedded atom model.
 This typically results in metals assuming relatively simple, close-packed crystal structures, such as FCC, BCC, and HCP.

 Given high enough cooling rates and appropriate alloy composition, metallic bonding can occur even in glasses, which have amorphous structures.

-Much biochemistry is mediated by the weak interaction of metal ions and biomolecules.
+Many things in biochemistry are mediated by the weak interaction of metal ions and biomolecules.
 Such interactions, and their associated conformational changes, have been measured using dual polarisation interferometry.